What You Need To Know About Visiting Zakynthos Island, Greece

 On the sand, discover the remains of the MV Panagiotis, the shipwreck of a container ship dating back to the 80s.

-To visit the area, you can either drive or join a tourist bus to Navagio Beach View.
+You can drive or join a tourist bus to Navagio Beach View to visit the area.
 Don’t expect to be here alone – to access the viewpoint; you’ll need to wait in line, especially during the high season.

 Alternatively, board a cruise from Porto Vromi or Zakynthos Town and experience a half-day at this beach.
-It’s a good idea to check this convenient excursion from Porto Vromi if you want to save some money.
+It’s a good idea to book an excursion from Porto Vromi if you want to save some money.

 Witness The Fabulous Undersea World Of Zakynthos

 In fact, among the things you can do in the area, why not check out a turtle spotting tour?
 There are plenty to choose from!
-Among the most popular ones, go for a glass-bottom tour or check out this fishing tour of Zakynthos.
+Among the most popular ones, go for a glass-bottom tour or take a fishing tour of Zakynthos.
 With any of these tours, you’ll be able to experience the incredible richness of Zakynthos’ seabed.

 Explore The Blue Caves Of Zakynthos